makerdao/community/governance/votes/Executive vote - November 5, 2021.md

 - Lower the PSM-USDP-A [Fee In (tin)](https://makerdao.world/en/learn/governance/module-psm) parameter from 0.10% to 0.0%.
 - Lower the PSM-USDC-A [Fee In (tin)](https://makerdao.world/en/learn/governance/module-psm) parameter from 0.20% to 0.0%.

+For more information on this proposal, please see [this signal request](https://forum.makerdao.com/t/signal-request-set-psm-fees-to-0/10894).

 ### MOMC Parameter Changes

 As per [this poll](https://vote.makerdao.com/polling/QmXDCCPH?network=mainnet#poll-detail), the following parameter changes will be made if this executive proposal passes.